For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Insert the belt loop at the oblong hole.
-Then, pass the belt buckle through the loop and fold the strap back 6 cm to block the belt loop.
+Insert the loop through the oblong hole.
+Then, pass the belt buckle through the loop and fold the strap back 6 cm to secure the loop.

-Keep the strap folded and make a hole (Ø 3 mm) 2 cm from the center of the sash.
+Keep the strap folded and make a hole (Ø 3 mm) 2 cm from the center of the loop.
 Then, place a T3 rivet.

 Make a second hole about 3 cm (center to center) from the first hole.
 Block the loop between the two holes and place a second rivet.

-Assemble the two straps by passing the pointed end through the belt buckle.
+Join the two straps together by passing the pointed end through the belt buckle.

 17. ATTACH THE STRAP